baaivision/EVA/EVA-02/README.md

 ## Best Practice
-If you would like to use / fine-tune EVA-02 in your project, please start with **a shorter schedule & smaller learning rate** (compared with the baseline setting) first.
+- If you would like to use / fine-tune EVA-02 in your project, please start with **a shorter schedule & smaller learning rate** (compared with the baseline setting) first.
+- Using EVA-02 as a feature extractor: https://github.com/baaivision/EVA/issues/56.

 ## BibTeX & Citation